 I recently had the opportunity to spend a few days exploring Santa Fe, New Mexico with the tourism board and some fellow bloggers, and together we hit up some of the most unique places that the city had to offer.
-Below I've detailed 10 activities that you just can't miss during your own visit to Santa Fe.
+There are so many Instagrammable spots in Santa Fe, but below I've detailed the top 10 activities that you just can't miss during your own visit to Santa Fe.
 Thanks to My Closet Journey, Keri Fay, and Lonestar Southern for being my awesome models during this trip!

 1. Meow Wolf's House of Eternal Return

 Ever wondered what it'd be like to jump down the rabbit hole like in Alice in Wonderland?
 Well, wonder no more.
 Meow Wolf, an arts collective of more than 100 artists based out of Santa Fe, created this immersive art experience for you to descend into chaos.
 I don't want to spoil too much about it, but the House of Eternal Return is a journey into the multiverse - the story of a family gone missing from their house, but where did they go?
 It's a choose-your-own-adventure art piece if there ever was one.
 And by the way, it's also a music venue, so make sure to check their concert calendar to see what's on!